seek-oss/skuba/.changeset/stupid-oranges-switch.md

 'skuba': minor
 ---

-configure: Now accepts template data from stdin to allow for integration testing
+configure: Accept template data from stdin to allow for integration testing